Mincelot/mobile_app_assignment/deliverables/iteration-02.review.md

 #### Goals and/or tasks that were met/completed:

   Our task is basically divided into doing several different pages for our application, each page (except for messages) is fully implemented with the core features.
- 1. Registration page
+ 1. Registration page (insert screenshot)
- 2. Login Page
+ 2. Login Page (insert screenshot of login page here)
  3. Account pages (uploading profile picture, editing email, etc)
  4. Search page (by name and/or provided service such as chef or barista)
  5. Profile pages for clients (with past orders and order details) and chefs (with pictures and discriptions)